FLMNH-MGCL/spesql/docs/SpecimenFormatting.md

 ### disposition <section id='##disposition'/>

-The disposition of the specimen as it is currently in the collection.
+The disposition (current state) of the specimen as it is currently in the collection.
 Must match one (only one) of the control values (case sensitive):

 `Present` `Missing` `Sample Used Up` `On Loan`